kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/sql_programming_4.md

 ## Part I Aggregation Function

 * An aggregate function is a function that performs a calculation on a set of values, and returns a single value.
 * Aggregate functions are often used with the GROUP BY clause of the SELECT statement.
 * The **GROUP BY** clause splits the result-set into groups of values and the aggregate function can be used to return a single value for each group.
+* SQL **HAVING** clause

 The most commonly used SQL aggregate functions are: